TranSplat: Instant Object Relighting in Gaussian Splatting via Spherical Harmonic Radiance Transfer: Introduction

 \section{Introduction}

-The 3D Gaussian Splatting (GS) framework has demonstrated remarkable power and computational speed for high-quality, real-time neural rendering applications~\cite{kerbl3Dgaussians}.
-An important next frontier for GS is enabling realistic 3D scene editing and composition applications.
-This study focuses on one such task, \emph{cross-scene object relighting}.
-In this task, we assume that a set of input views of two scenes, the \emph{source} and \emph{target}, are given, along with 2D masks specifying an object of interest in the source views.
-After automatically extracting the 3D object from the source model and placing it in the target scene with manual input, the goal is to relight the object appropriately to agree with the target scene's environment (see Fig.~\ref{fig:teaser} and Fig.~\ref{fig:main_results}).
-The key challenge of this task is that the object's perceived illumination must change as a function of both the target and source scene’s radiance distributions (i.e., environment maps), which are unknown.
+The Gaussian Splatting (GS) framework has demonstrated remarkable power and computational speed for high-quality, real-time neural rendering applications~\cite{kerbl3Dgaussians}.
+Building on these rendering capabilities, there is a growing demand for realistic 3D scene editing and composition applications with GS, such as object relighting.
+Given a pretrained Gaussian asset alongside high dynamic range (HDR) environment maps for both the source and target environments, the goal of object relighting is to re-render the object so that its shading and color are consistent with the target illumination settings.
+The key challenge of this task is that the object's perceived illumination must change as a function of both environments in a physically consistent manner, without being given any knowledge of its material properties.